Search this site

 • maintain an attitude of ‘it could happen here’ where safeguarding is concerned

-• ensure that all students know there is an adult in the school whom they can approach if they are worried or in difficulty
+• ensure all students know that there is an adult in the school whom they can approach if they are worried or in difficulty